Understanding Civil Law Wrongs: A full breakdown to Tort Law

 Q: What is the difference between a tort and a crime?

 A: A tort is a civil wrong that causes harm to an individual, leading to a private lawsuit for compensation.
-A crime is a public offense against the state, punishable by fines, imprisonment, or other penalties.
+That's why a crime is a public offense against the state, punishable by fines, imprisonment, or other penalties.
 The same act can sometimes be both a tort and a crime.

 Q: Do I need a lawyer to pursue a tort claim?